More FM: Marlborough

-Georgia Watt presents the local workday show from 10am - 3pm.

 Christchurch

 92-1 More FM Canterbury is a radio station broadcasting across Canterbury.
 The station was one of the original More FM stations.
 The station broadcasts on 92.1 across Canterbury and on 94.9 in Sumner/Redcliffs, 99.1 in Akaroa and 104.5 in Lyttelton.

 The station was started as an adult contemporary (AC) format station and continues with that format to this day.
 More FM Christchurch was operated by the Frader Group Limited.
 The first hosts of the morning show were James Daniels and Ken Ellis who had moved from 91ZM.

 From 1 April 1997 Simon Barnett and Phil Gifford became the new More FM Christchurch breakfast hosts after moving from Christchurch's then local 91ZM station.
 Si and Phil's show was networked into Dunedin from 1996 when The Radio Network started a networked ZM station in Dunedin.
 After Si and Phil moved to More FM Christchurch a new More FM station was established in Dunedin taking the Si and Phil breakfast show and running their own local programming during the day.

 In April 2003 Gary McCormick joined the breakfast show in preparation for Phil Gifford's departure later in 2003.
 Networking of Si and Gary's breakfast show to Dunedin was discontinued at the end of 2004 following the changes made to the network at the time.
 The show was then networked to Nelson since 2007 and in 2014 became the new More FM network breakfast show, networked to various More FM stations across the country.
-Lana Searle, Gary McCormick (later replaced by Paul Ego) and Adam Percival are the current breakfast show that is networked around New Zealand's main centres.
+Simon Barnett, Lana Searle, and The Breakfast Club are the current breakfast show that is networked around New Zealand's main centres.

 In 2015 the Christchurch Afternoon show was networked nationwide presented by Lana Searle and Jason Gunn.
 In late April 2018, Lana moved to Breakfast and Jay-Jay Feeney joined Jason Gunn on drive.

-Local programming: More FM network breakfast show with Lana Searle, Adam Percival and Paul Ego.
-Amber Russell presents the local workday show from 10am - 3pm.
-Saturday breakfast presented by Bondy from 6am - 10am.
-After 10am, local weekend shows are presented by various announcers.
+Local programming: More FM network breakfast show with Simon Barnett, Lana Searle and The Breakfast Club.
+Amber Russell presents the local workday show from 10 am – 3 pm.
+Saturday breakfast presented by Bondy from 6am – 10am.
+After 10 am, local weekend shows are presented by various announcers.